Concrete Landscape Border Care

 New extruded concrete has been installed and your backyard landscaping project is complete!
 An attractive, durable product, this curbing will last for years with proper care.
 Follow our suggested guidelines below to ensure the long life of your curbing.

-Keep pets, children and objects away from the curb for at least 72 hours.
-It will be "hard" to the touch at this point, but still need several days (28) for a full cure.
+- Keep pets, children and objects away from the curb for at least 72 hours.
+After the first few days, the curb will be solid, but it will still need several days (28) to fully cure.

-Cracking - Cracks are not covered under warranty!
+- Cracks are not covered under warranty.
 Concrete curbing, like any other type of concrete, can and will crack.
 We experience very little cracking in our products.
-However,it is important to note: Repairs can be difficult to make in colored concrete.
-It is impossible to get a perfect color match.
-Sometimes the "cure is worse than the ill".
+However, it is important to note: Repairs can be difficult to make in colored concrete as it is impossible to get a perfect color match.
 A hairline crack is much less noticeable than a patch or discoloration in the curbing.

-When curbing is installed as a retrofit, (grass already in place) there will be a small amount of concrete on the ground between the new curb and grass.
-It is very difficult to remove this concrete while it is still wet.
+- When curbing is installed as a retrofit, (grass already in place) there will be a small amount of concrete on the ground between the new curb and grass.
+Wet concrete is very difficult to remove.
 After a 24-hour curing period, it can be picked up in small pieces and thrown away.
-Since we have not included a return trip in the price our cubing to do this, we ask that you take a few minutes to remove the excess concrete.
+As we do not include a return trip in the price of our cubing to do this, we ask that you take a few minutes to remove the excess concrete.
 This will allow your grass to grow back against the curb.
-You may want to place sand and/or dirt in this area as well, if there are voids between the curb and grass.
+If there are voids between the curb and grass, you may want to place sand/dirt in this area.

-Our mission is to provide our customers with a well-defined yard.
-Because of our pride in the work we perform, we use only top quality products and well-trained employees.
-As a result allowing our customer’s yard to look it’s best.
-We want you, our customer to be satisfied and willing to share our good name with your friends and neighbors.
+Our mission is to provide our customers with a beautiful, well-defined yard.
+At Curbworks, we take pride in the work we perform; we use only top-quality products and well-trained employees.
+This combination makes for gorgeous yards for our customers.
+We want you to be satisfied with the product and service we provide!